atomicateam/atomica/docs/general/Timed-Transitions.rst

 - Watch out for number parameters.
 In general the flow out of a timed compartment will be less.
 For example, suppose we have a number parameter moving 50 people out of vac to vacinf.
 But we have 100 people in vac and 10 of them due to move to sus.
 We end up moving 45 people from vac to vacinf.
 Because we cannot identify which people in vac are due to be flushed.

+Transfers
+*********

+- To a shorter duration, they are all inserted into the initial subcompartment.
+However, because they have already been in the duration group, they get advanced in the update
+- To a longer duration, the status is maintained

 Test cases
 **********